 - (A) Segregation of Duties Management is responsible for establishing and maintaining internal control.
 A good system of internal control provides for adequate segregation of duties so no one individual handles a transaction from its inception to completion.
 In order to maintain proper internal control, duties should be segregated so the authorization, custody and recording of transactions are not under the control of the same employee.
 This segregation of duties helps prevent losses from employee error or dishonesty and maximizes the accuracy of the City's financial statements.
-Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Investments recordkeeping, investing, custody of investments and reconciling earnings. - (3) Receipts opening mail, collecting, depositing, recording, reconciling and posting. - (4) Utilities billing, collecting, depositing, posting and maintaining detailed accounts receivable records. - (5) Disbursements purchasing, invoice processing, check signing, check writing, reconciling and recording. - (6) Payroll recordkeeping, preparing and distributing. - (7) Journal entries preparing and recording.
+Generally, one individual has control over each of the following areas for the City: - (1) Cash handling, reconciling and recording. - (2) Investments recordkeeping, investing, custody of investments and reconciling earnings. - (3) Receipts opening mail, collecting, depositing, recording, reconciling and posting. - (4) Utilities billing, collecting, depositing, posting and maintaining detailed accounts receivable records. - (5) Disbursements purchasing, invoice processing, check signing, check writing, reconciling and recording. - (6) Payroll recordkeeping, preparing and distributing.

 Recommendation - We realize segregation of duties is difficult with a limited number of employees.
 However, the City should review its control procedures to obtain the maximum internal control possible under the circumstances utilizing currently available staff, including elected officials.
-Independent reviews of reconciliations and journal entries should be documented by the signature or initials of the reviewer and the date of the review.
+Independent reviews of reconciliations should be documented by the signature or initials of the reviewer and the date of the review.

-(B) Reconciliation of Utility Billings, Collections and Delinquent Accounts - Utility billings, collections and delinquent accounts were reconciled throughout the year, however the reconciliations did not agree to City records and did not include a reconciliation of the utility receipts to bank deposits and month end delinquent account listing.
-For one utility reconciliation observed, service charges and sales tax did not agree with the monthly billing register and not all utility billing registers were retained.
-In addition, an independent person does not review and approve the reconciliations or adjustments made to customer accounts.

-Recommendation - Procedures should be established to ensure utility reconciliations agree with City records and utility receipts agree to bank deposits.
-Additionally, a listing of delinquent accounts should agree with the ending balance reported on the utility reconciliation.
+- (B) Reconciliation of Utility Billings, Collections and Delinquent Accounts Utility billings, collections and delinquent accounts were reconciled throughout the year; however, the reconciliations did not agree to City records and did not include a reconciliation of the utility receipts to bank deposits.
+In addition, an independent person does not review and approve the reconciliations or adjustments made to customer accounts. - Recommendation Procedures should be established to ensure utility reconciliations agree with City records and utility receipts agree to bank deposits.
 Also, the City Council or other independent person designated by the City Council should review the utility reconciliations and monitor delinquent accounts.
-The reviews should be documented by signing or initialing and dating the reconciliations.
-The City should ensure all utility billing registers are retained.

-(C) Bank Reconciliations - While the cash and investment balances in the City's general ledger were reconciled to bank and investment account balances throughout the year, the Employee Flex/Cafeteria Fund checking account listed on the City's fund balance sheet did not reconcile to the bank balance at June 30, 2019 by \$1,511.
-The difference was due in part to employees' flex spending disbursements not being recorded by the City.
-Also, the reconciliations were not reviewed by an independent person.
+The reviews should be documented by signing or initialing and dating the reconciliations. - (C) Bank Reconciliations While the cash and investment balances in the City's general ledger were reconciled to bank and investment account balances throughout the year, the Employee Flex/Cafeteria Fund checking account listed on the City's fund balance sheet did not reconcile to the bank balance at June 30, 2021 by \$9,388.
+The difference is a carryover from the prior year when employees' flex spending disbursements were not accurately recorded by the City.

-Additionally, the outstanding check listing at June 30, 2019 reported \$53,210 in outstanding checks, however the amount reported on the Treasurer's Bank Cash Report was \$57,048, a difference of \$3,838.
+Additionally, the outstanding transaction listing at January 31, 2021 reported a net \$3,685 in outstanding transactions, however the amount reported on the Bank Cash Report for outstanding transactions was a net amount of \$3,952, a difference of \$267.